emtee40/SurvivalManual-wiki/Medicine.md

 ### HERBAL MEDICINES

 Our modern wonder drugs, laboratories, and equipment have obscured more primitive types of medicine involving determination, common sense, and a few simple treatments.
-However, in many areas of the world the people still depend on local "witch doctors" or healers to cure their ailments.
+However, in many areas of the world the people still depend on local "witch doctors" or "healers" to cure their ailments.
 Many of the herbs (plants) and treatments they use are as effective as the most modern medications available.
 In fact, many modern medications come from refined herbs.

 > **WARNING**
 >